 The map in Figure 4 shows the complete network of rustic roads as amended by this plan.
 Those not recommended as rustic roads or road segments being removed from the program are also shown.
-A larger version of the map is available as a plan appendix.

 Figure 4.
 This map shows the rustic roads network as amended by this plan.
 The roads reviewed and not recommended as rustic are also shown.
 A larger version of this map showing the final rustic road network is available as a plan appendix.